 So what I would have done instead?

-Unlike Le Louvre in France with both in- and outdoor areas, Rijksmuseum is quite “packed” with large collections of paintings, sculptures and other masterpieces… spreading though centuries with different styles.
-If you are not prepared, or not that into art, it can be *too much* to visit Rijkmuseum in such a short time.
+Unlike Le Louvre in France with both in- and outdoor areas, Rijksmuseum is quite “packed” with large collections of paintings, sculptures and other masterpieces… spreading through centuries with different styles.
+If you are not prepared, or not that into art, it can be *too much* to visit Rijksmuseum in such a short time.

 You are welcome, bikers!